A Highly Linear and Flexible FPGA-Based Time-to-Digital Converter: Abstract

 \section{Abstract}

 Time-to-Digital Converters (TDCs) are major components for the measurements of time intervals.
 Recent developments in Field-Programmable Gate Array (FPGA) have enabled the opportunity to implement high-performance TDCs, which were only possible using dedicated hardware.
 In order to eliminate empty histogram bins and achieve a higher level of linearity, FPGA-based TDCs typically apply compensation methods either using multiple delay lines consuming more resources or post-processing, leading to a permanent loss of temporal information.
 We propose a novel TDC with a single delay line and without compensation to realize a highly linear TDC by encoding the states of the delay lines instead of the thermometer code used in the conventional TDCs.
-Experimental results show that the empty histogram bins are reduced to less than 0.1\% at the time resolution of 5.00ps, and have not been observed in the selected time resolutions of 10.04ps, 21.65ps, 43.87ps, 64.11ps, and 87.73ps.
-Our states-based approach achieves an improved Differential Non-Linearity (DNL) of [-1.00, -1.53] for 5.00ps, [-0.44,0.49] for 10.04ps, and [-0.07, 0.05] for 87.73ps.
-We have achieved a TDC with higher raw linearity, reduced empty bins, and a simpler structure compared with the previous FPGA-based TDC.
+The experimental results show our states-based approach achieves an improved Differential Non-Linearity (DNL) of \mbox{[-0.998, -1.533]} for time resolution of 5.00~ps, \mbox{[-0.44,0.49]} for 10.04~ps, \mbox{[-0.16, 0.19]} for 21.65~ps, \mbox{[-0.10, 0.11]} for 43.87~ps, \mbox{[-0.06, 0.07]} for 64.12~ps, and \mbox{[-0.07, 0.05]} for 87.73~ps, whilst no empty bins have been observed.
+To our knowledge, the achieved raw linearity together with the zero empty bins and a simple delay line structure exceeds previously reported of the FPGA-based TDCs.

 \definecolor{limegreen}{rgb}{0.2, 0.8, 0.2} \definecolor{forestgreen}{rgb}{0.13, 0.55, 0.13} \definecolor{greenhtml}{rgb}{0.0, 0.5, 0.0}